tkoolen/VariableHeightInvertedPendulum/README.md

 * [figures from paper](http://nbviewer.jupyter.org/github/tkoolen/VariableHeightInvertedPendulum/blob/master/notebook/PaperFigures.ipynb)
 * [additional figures and animations](http://nbviewer.jupyter.org/github/tkoolen/VariableHeightInvertedPendulum/blob/master/notebook/AdditionalFiguresAndAnimations.ipynb)

 The notebooks can be easily modified to visualize additional initial conditions.
 Interacting with the notebooks requires installing Julia as well as this package.
-The Julia code has only been tested on Ubuntu 16.04 and OSX 10.11.6.
+The Julia code has been tested on Ubuntu 14.04 and 16.04, and on OSX 10.11.6.
 To use the Julia code, perform the following steps:

 1. Install Julia 0.5 from http://julialang.org/downloads/.
 1. (Optional, but recommended) create a separate Julia package directory (which will contain the code in this repo and all dependencies).
 If you skip this step, everything will get installed into the default, global julia package directory, which is alright if you're a casual user but can potentially lead to dependency version clashes if you install other packages.
 On OSX/Linux: